baloi/rants/README.md

 - processing work data through my own made tools - Python

 So this is it.
 My only use for C++ would be game programming for now with SDL.
-Rust I cannon even install in my Mac.
+Rust I cannot even install in my Mac.

 C rocks because of support, available code I can study, efficiency, stability and simplicity.
 It just wins.